google-research-datasets/circa/README.md

 	‘meeting your childhood neighbour’
 	‘your friend wants to buy a flat in New York’
 ```
 Annotators were asked to suggest questions which could be asked in each situation, such that each question only requires a ‘yes’ or ‘no’ answer.
 100 annotators produced 5 questions each for the 10 situations, resulting in 5000 questions.
-We manually filtered noisy questions  and removed redundant ones.

 Phase 2: Here we focused on eliciting answers to the questions.
-We sampled 3500 questions from our previous set (350 per social situation).
+We sampled 3500 questions from our previous set.
 For each question, we collected possible answers from 10 different annotators.
 The annotators were instructed to provide a natural phrase or a sentence as the answer and to avoid the use of explicit ‘yes’ and ‘no’ words.

 Phase 3: Finally the QA pairs (34,268) were given to a third set of annotators who were asked how the question seeker would likely interpret a particular answer.
 These annotators had the following options to choose from: